floooh/oryol/code/Modules/Core/README.md

 ## Core Module

-The Core module provides basic functionality which every Oryol app and other modules need:
+The Core module provides basic functionality which every Oryol app and Oryol module depends on:

 * a unified application model for all target platforms
 * lifetime management for heap-allocated objects